Annual volumes of organic Washington blueberries continue to grow

 The harvest is likely to start at the usual time, between June 15 and 25, and should be shipped until the middle to the second half of September.
 “The strongest promotional window tends to be the last week of June, which can be a bit of a stretch for how the season will start, but then it will continue through July and the first week of August.
 That's the strongest period for volumes, ”says McMillan.

 Volume will also increase this season, which is a pattern the industry has been seeing in recent years.
-As plantings mature they tend to produce heavier volumes.
-“There is a desire and a drive to help increase consumption, which seems to be the natural trajectory,” says McMillan.
+As plantations mature, they tend to produce heavier volumes.
+“There is a desire and a drive to help increase consumption, which seems to be the natural trajectory,” McMillan says.

 Anticipating strong demand